virtualgeoff/degreeswhat/README.md

 # Degrees What?

-Degrees What? is a light-hearted tool for converting temperatures in °C to °F and vice versa.
-The difference with other conversion tools is that it uses angular degrees to input the temperature.
+Degrees What? is a tool for converting temperatures between Celsius (°C), Fahrenheit (°F), Kelvin (K) and other scales.
+It also shows some interesting facts about angles and temperatures.